-- For photo-based guides, try the National Geographic Field Guide to the Birds of North America and The Crossley ID Guide by Richard Crossley.
-For illustration-based guides, try the Peterson Field Guide to Birds of Eastern and Central North America, the Kaufman Field Guide to Birds of North America by Kenn Kaufman, or the Sibley Field Guide to Birds by David Allen Sibley.
+- For a photo-based guide, try the Crossley ID Guide by Richard Crossley.
+For illustration-based guides, try the Peterson Field Guide to Birds of Eastern and Central North America, National Geographic Field Guide to the Birds of North America, the Kaufman Field Guide to Birds of North America by Kenn Kaufman, or the Sibley Field Guide to Birds by David Allen Sibley.

 - Smartphone apps can be really useful.
 Try Merlin by the Cornell Lab or iBird by the Mitch Waite Group.
 Ask your friends what they’re using and how they like it.
 There are many apps and, like field guides, they all have their strengths and weaknesses.